enricllagostera/ponte/process/journal.md

 # Process journal

+## 2023-10-03 Folder text compilation

+I managed to add a folder as text source, similar to what I had in the earlier proof-of-concept stage of the tool.
+For now it creates a Markdown file with the text contents and then adds it to the QDPX export.
+It is also converted to docx, as all other markdown files.
+The formatting of folder compilations that include both code and text is still a bit messy, but that's ok for now.

 ## 2023-09-26 Docx support

 I managed to bring back the docx rich text conversion I had working in the previous version.
 Markdown files now can preserve their images and some of their formatting.
 It is far from perfect, but it's a bit better than just reading it as plain text.